 No teacher wants to be off school.
 You know your students make more progress when you are there and no-one takes care of your materials and room like you do.
 In reality, I like to lock everything away and leave work that only needs a pencil.
 Having said that, with art being trimmed and trimmed from the curriculum in recent years, every second counts and I still want my students to make progress.
-Hopefully, these ready-made lessons will help to reduce your workload!
-The lesson below all:
+Hopefully, these 10 art sub lessons will help to reduce your workload and be prepared.
+The art worksheets below all:

 Click on the image to purchase the resource.

-Copy the Pattern: A popular, one page, cover/sub lessons that asks students to accurately copy the pattern.
+A popular, one page, cover/sub lessons that required all students to copy the pattern accurately.
 Includes lesson plan.

-Drawing Fruit: This drawing fruit worksheet is a must have for natural forms projects.
+This drawing fruit worksheet is a must-have for natural forms projects.
 High-resolution images work well in colour and when photocopied into black and white.
 Use it as a sub lesson or integrate it into fruit or natural forms projects.
 The accompanying lesson plan is written as a sub lesson and includes a scripted paragraph for a non-specialist.

 We all teach portrait drawing units of work, so it’s good to have a portrait sub/cover lesson in your bank of resources.
 This drawing eyes sub lesson is ideal.

 This one-page resource with lesson plan asks students to practise creating tones/values with cross hatching and then to draw the burger using cross hatching.
 This has been created as a sub/cover lesson but could also be used as part of a food project.
 The instructions suggest using a pen but these could also be completed in pencil.

 Draw the Butterfly sub/cover lesson is a super-useful download and will link to lots of projects you already teach.
 Perhaps you already have an insect project or natural forms project?
 There is a worksheet that suggests pencil and another that suggests coloured pencil.